edamametechnologies/threatmodels/README.md

 2. Specialized whitelists for development and CI/CD environments
 3. Platform-specific whitelists (macOS, Linux, Windows)
 4. Hierarchical definitions with inheritance support

+Currently, the database defines the following key whitelists:
+- `edamame`: Base list for core application connections (backend APIs, analytics, IP services).
+- `builder`: Extends `edamame` for development environments (package repositories, cloud services, CDNs).
+- `github`: Extends `builder` for GitHub-related connections (GitHub domains, Azure IPs for Actions).
+- `github_macos`, `github_linux`, `github_windows`: Extend `github` with platform-specific connections needed in CI/CD environments (e.g., Homebrew/Apple services for macOS, Ubuntu/Microsoft repositories for Linux).

+### Blacklist Database

+The `blacklists-db.json` database catalogs known malicious or unwanted IP addresses and ranges sourced from public blocklists.
+This database is automatically generated and updated by the `build-blacklists.py` script, which:

+1. Downloads IP lists from predefined sources.
+Currently, it uses the `firehol_level1` list (`https://raw.githubusercontent.com/ktsaou/blocklist-ipsets/master/firehol_level1.netset`), known for basic protection with minimal false positives.
+2. Parses the downloaded content, removing comments and extracting IP addresses or CIDR ranges.
+3. Structures the data, including metadata such as the source URL, description, and last update time for each list.
+4. Stores the collected IP ranges within the JSON structure.
+5. Generates a cryptographic signature based on the blacklist content for integrity verification.

+The database is updated **daily** via a scheduled GitHub Actions workflow (`.github/workflows/update_blacklists_db.yml`).

+This database enables EDAMAME to identify connections to potentially harmful IP addresses.

 ### Database Integrity and Updates